abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall support the PATCH method to update a resource.
 If the resource can never be updated, status code [405](#status-405) shall be returned.
 * Services may return a representation of the resource after any server-side transformations in the body of the response.
 * If a property in the request can never be updated, such as when a property is read only, a status code of [200](#status-200) shall be returned along with a representation of the resource containing an [annotation](#extended-information) specifying the non-updatable property.
 In this success case, other properties may be updated in the resource.
-* Services should return status code [405](#status-405) if the client specifies a PATCH request against a collection.
+* Services should return status code [405](#status-405) if the client specifies a PATCH request against a Resoure Collection.
 * The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match.

 Services may have null entries for properties that are JSON arrays to show the number of entries a client is allowed to use in a PATCH request.
 Within a PATCH request, unchanged members within a JSON array may be specified as empty JSON objects, and clearing members within a JSON array may be specified with null.